EarthPol/earthpol.com/docs/Support/ServerRules.md

 ## Punishments
 To ensure transparency, EarthPol has created an interactive catalog of all punishments.
 The website is divided into sections for bans, mutes, warnings, and kicks.
 Each entry includes the player’s name, the staff member who issued the punishment, the date, and the reason.
 A search function is also available to facilitate efficient navigation and documentation.

-To view bans, visit our site here: https://bans.earthpol.com/.
+To view bans, visit our site here: [Bans Page](https://bans.earthpol.com/bans.)

 :::warning

-If you need to report a violation of these rules, witnessed any staff abuse, or believe you were falsely punished by our staff team, please reach out to us on our support server (https://discord.gg/tUK3npxkDA).
+If you need to report a violation of these rules, witnessed any staff abuse, or believe you were falsely punished by our staff team, please reach out to us on our [support server](https://discord.gg/tUK3npxkDA).

 :::